 • Letter from employer if Spouse/Partner has not worked one full month.
 The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
 Pay stub must be submitted following the first month of employment.
-Families who fail to show proof of TFI are charged Category 9 parent fees.
+Families who fail to show proof of TFI will delay care.
 If the required documents are provided at a later date, the TFI Category is adjusted accordingly and new fees are effective from the date the documents are provided.